In this post, you’ll discover the ultimate list of facts about the Transfiguration by Raphael, one of his absolute masterpieces!

 10. Was Raphael able to complete the entire painting?

-Because of the fact that he died while he was apparently still working on the painting, it has always been a discussion as to whether or not Raphael painted it completely, or some of his students helped him.
+Because of the fact that he died while he was apparently still working on the painting, it has always been a discussion as to whether or not Raphael painted it completely, or if some of his students helped him.

 A thorough cleaning, which took place between 1972 and 1976, revealed that Raphael painted just about everything, except for some figures in the lower-left corner.
 All the rest is the work of Raphael!